Hande Eslen-Ziya: Career

-She earned a B.Sc.
-(1997) and an M.Sc.
-(1999) in psychology at Boğaziçi University, a PhD in sociology at the Polish Academy of Sciences (2008) and a habilitation by the Turkish Higher Education Council (2015).
+She earned a BSc (1997) and an MSc (1999) in psychology at Boğaziçi University, a PhD in sociology at the Polish Academy of Sciences (2008) and a habilitation by the Turkish Higher Education Council (2015).
 She was awarded Young Outstanding Researcher by the University of Stavanger (2020).

 She worked at the psychology and sociology departments (full time and part time) of several Turkish universities (Haliç University, Bahçeşehir University, Boğaziçi University, Yeditepe University and Okan University) and the University of KwaZulu-Natal in South Africa, before joining the University of Brighton.
 In 2018 she joined the University of Stavanger as an associate professor, and in 2020 she was promoted to professor of sociology.
 She is the Director of the Populism, Anti-Gender and Democracy Research Group.

 In her research she focuses on gender and social inequality, transnational organizations and social movements and activism.
 She has researched the use of discursive tools by illiberal regimes, especially in Turkey.
 She is known for her work on how right-wing populist ideologies such as the anti-gender movement create an alternative "troll science" discourse that stands in opposition to recognized scholarship.
 From 2020, she heads the research project "Fighting pandemics with enhanced risk communication", funded by the Research Council of Norway.